jasloe/drupal-snippets/drupal-jquery.md

-Still have to support jQuery.
+It's 2019, and I still have to support jQuery.
 Here's a reminder to wrap jQuery in a....wrapper?

 ```
 (function ($) {